Research Funding Priorities

 Although a wide range of research topics are of interest to NCCAM, studies focusing on CAM interventions used frequently by the American public, and on the conditions for which they are most frequently used are particularly encouraged.
 These would include, but not be limited to, investigations of the impact of CAM modalities in alleviating chronic pain syndromes and inflammatory processes, and improving health and wellness.
 Among all types of studies, attention to a range of endpoints meaningful to improved health, well-being, and quality of life is strongly encouraged.

 Investigators are urged to discuss applications with a relevant NCCAM Program Director.

 Areas of Lower Program Priority

 NCCAM is already investing substantial resources in the following areas of research.
 We will continue to fund novel and significant research on these topics.
 However, until results of the currently funded studies are available, applications in these areas are likely to be considered of lower program priority.
-Investigators are strongly urged to contact the relevant NCCAM Program Officer before submitting an application in any of the following areas:
+Investigators are strongly urged to contact the relevant NCCAM Program Director before submitting an application in any of the following areas:

 - Clinical trials of saw palmetto and African plum (Pygeum) for benign prostatic hypertrophy